 This quick and easy chocolate cake is the ultimate weeknight dessert—the batter is made and baked right in a cast iron skillet, no whipping, creaming, or beating involved.
 Even so, the cake itself is as fluffy and light as they come, with the bold flavor of both Dutch cocoa powder and dark chocolate.
-Finish it off with a creamy milk chocolate ganache (prepared in advance with the same skillet), or whip up a simple peanut butter or cream cheese frosting instead.

 Why It Works